celiagomezdev/picture-contest-app/readme.md

 ```

 ```
-body: { entrantId: **THE_USER_ID**, userId: **THE_ENTRANT_ID**}
+body: { entrantId: **THE_ENTRANT_ID**, userId: **THE_USER_ID**}
 ```

 `entrantId` and `userId` are required fields.

 If the votation is succesful, the entrant votes (an array with the userIds that performed the vote) will be updated.
-This way it will be easy to count and will also allow us to get more information about the user that performed the vote.
+This way the votes will be easy to count and will also allow us to get more information about the user that performed the vote.

-On the other hand, the user information will also be updated with the entrantId and time of votation, in order to prevent multiple votations done by the same user.
+On the other hand, the user information will also be updated with the entrantId and time of votation.

 Every user can only vote 3 entrants every 10 minutes.
-This will be correctly handled by the route checks and will showed any encoutered error to the user.
+This will be correctly handled by the route checks and will show any encoutered error to the user.
 (Pending)

 ### Helpful Software